TheAtlasH/TheAtlasH/README.md

 # Atlas Hamington

-**`Frontend Developer`**
+**`Front-end Developer`**

-I am a self-taught frontend developer and passionate about learning new skills with a hardworking effort.
+I am a self-taught front-end developer, passionate about learning new skills with hard effort.
 I like to solve real-life problems with various tools under my hood.

 ---